Chinchilla Diet and Microbiome

 Knowing how important a chinchilla’s microbiome is to digestion, it is important not to disturb this microbiome.
 The microbiome ‘adapts’ to the chinchilla’s diet.
 Therefore, it is important not to change the chinchilla’s feed too quickly.
 If owners need to change from one brand of feed to another, they should do so slowly over the course of 7-10 days.
 On the first day, the chinchilla should only get about 10% of the new feed, and that percent can be increased by an additional 10% each day.

 Chinchillas do well with the addition of a clean, high-quality grass hay like Timothy.
 Other grass hays are fine, but any new type of hay should be added slowly.
 Keep in mind that alfalfa and clover are legumes, not grass.
 Legumes are much higher in protein and calcium than grass hays, and should only be given in small amounts, in certain circumstances.
 And last, chinchillas always need clean, fresh water.
 Water contains different microbes in different regions.
-Therefore, when moving chinchillas long distances, it is important to use distilled water until the chinchilla recovers from the stress of the move and can be slowly introduced to the local water source.
+Therefore, when moving chinchillas long distances, it is important to use distilled water until the chinchillas recover from the stress of the move.
+Once recovered, they can be slowly introduced to the local water source.
 In areas that do not have good quality tap water, the water should be further purified.
 Chinchillas favor glass water bottles over plastic.
 With either one, the bottles should be sterilized (standard dishwashers generally do the job) once a week.
 When moving chinchillas long distances, we recommend keeping them on their normal brand of feed, and adding vitamin C and probiotics to help support the immune system and the microbiome.
-This is especially important when the animal is under stress and is being exposed to pathogens their bodies have not encountered before.
+This is especially important when the animals are under stress and are being exposed to pathogens their immune systems have not encountered before.